alexisvincent/systemjs-hmr/README.md

 ## Loader Plugin Unload Hook Proposal
 In a traditional application one does not usually have to deal with modules being deleted/unloaded, naturally HMR requires us to start thinking about what happens when we unload a module in-order to replace it.
-Now unloading ```js``` is naturally different then say to ```css```.
+Now unloading ```javascript``` is naturally different then say to ```css```.
 With ```javascript``` we need to let the module itself handle some of the unloading (unsubscribing from event listeners, unmounting dom nodes, etc) and then delete it from the SystemJS registry.
 With ```css``` however, we simply need to delete the *link* node from the DOM.